-The Clip/limit indicator tells when the amplifier output is clipping or limiting.
-It has two different indication statuses:
+The Clip/limit LED's indicate when the amplifier output is clipping or limiting.
+It has two different indication states

-- If the clip limiter is engaged it has a short time constant and it illuminates briefly. - If the clip limiter is not engaged it has an increased time constant and illuminates for a longer period.
+- When the clip limiter is engaged it has a short time constant and illuminates briefly. - When the clip limiter is not engaged it has an increased time constant and it illuminates for a longer period.
+Front Indicators